lovincyrus/coolection/README.md

 # Start the database
 pnpm db:up

-# Pull to sync the schema
+# Push to sync the schema
-pnpm db:pull
+pnpm db:push

 # Seed the database
 pnpm db:seed